Christel DeHaan

 Christel DeHaan (née Stark, October 20, 1942 – June 6, 2020) was a German-American businesswoman and philanthropist who was the owner of Resort Condominiums International and the founder of Christel House International.

 Early life

 DeHaan was born in 1942 in Nördlingen, Germany, the daughter of Adolf Stark, a German soldier who died shortly before the end of World War II, and his wife Anna Stark.
-Her stepfather, Wilhelm Riedel died when she was 16.
+Her stepfather, Wilhelm Riedel, died when she was 16.
 At the age of 16, she moved to the United Kingdom to become a nanny.
-Aged 20, she emigrated to the United States, settling in Indiana.
+At the age of 20, she emigrated to the United States, settling in Indiana.

 Career

 In 1974, DeHaan co-founded the pioneering timeshare company Resort Condominiums International, with her then-husband Jon DeHaan.
 In 1979, he had a heart attack, and she took over the running of the company.
 In 1987, they divorced; she was awarded half the company and bought the rest for $67.5 million.

 In 1995, she sold RCI for $825 million.